-Mall evacuated after package found near Wisconsin GOP office
+All-clear after package found near Wisconsin GOP office

 HUDSON, Wis.
-(AP) — Police in western Wisconsin evacuated a mall and called in a bomb squad after a package made out of a military-grade ammunition can was found Tuesday outside a local Republican Party campaign office.
+(AP) — Police in western Wisconsin gave the all-clear after a strip mall was evacuated and a bomb squad called in following the discovery Tuesday of a suspicious package outside a local Republican Party campaign office.

 Officers in Hudson were sent to the scene just before 9 a.m.
-Police said the package has been identified as a potential threat and the area has been cordoned off, the St. Paul Pioneer Press reported.
+Police said the package, made out of a military-grade ammunition can, was identified as a potential threat and the area was cordoned off.

+Just after 2 p.m., authorities deemed the package “clear” and said there was no longer a threat, KSTP-TV reported.

 Hudson officials placed trucks full of dirt in front of the GOP headquarters, and a bomb squad has been dispatched from Wausau, Wisconsin, Hudson Police Chief Geoff Willems said.